icfnext/cq-component-maven-plugin/src/site/markdown/usage.md

     </tbody>
 </table>

-The name used will be based off the field name or the method name using java bean format and can be overridden using the name property of the annotation.
+The name used will be based off the field name or the method name using Java bean standards and can be overridden using the `name` property of the annotation.

-#### Examples
+#### Dialog Field Examples
 Textfield saved at ./title

 	@DialogField(fieldLabel="Title")